Korean, Edit

 ④ Blastopore forming region: Opposite to sperm-egg fusion point

-⑤ Bottle cells: Initiating invagination
+⑤ Bottle cells: Cells initiating invagination

-④ Low Wnt11 (far from blastopore): Brain
+④ Low exposure to Wnt11 (far from the blastopore): specified as brain.

 9. Step 8: Nervous System Formation